Experiences of moral injury in Canadian public safety personnel

 Who are public safety personnel?

-Public safety personnel (PSP) includes paramedics, firefighters, police officers, communications officials, border officers, and members of search and rescue teams.
+PSP includes paramedics, firefighters, police officers, communications officials, border officers, and members of search and rescue teams.
 They play a vital role in protecting our communities and the people who live in them.
 While on duty, they are often exposed to situations that are distressing and often traumatic.
-These exposures can have serious long-term impacts on the mental health of PSPs, including depression, anxiety and PTSD, amongst others.
+These exposures can have serious long-term impacts on the mental health of PSP, including depression, anxiety and posttraumatic stress disorder (PTSD), amongst others.

 What kinds of situations may lead to moral injury?